by Sean Marten

 Darrin and Samantha Stephens were the mortal/witch couple on the sitcom Bewitched, which ran from 1964-1972 on ABC.
 Darrin’s response to a display of witchcraft on his wife’s part was often an exasperated “Sam!”
 He was played first by Dick York and later by Dick Sargent, when York had to drop out due to health problems.

 Sessions presents: David Soul!
 [Sung.]
 Don’t give up on us, baby …

 See note on Sessions, above.
 David Soul is an actor best known for playing Detective Kenneth “Hutch” Hutchinson on the TV series Starsky & Hutch, which ran from 1975-1979 on ABC.
 He is also a singer known for such 1970s hits as “Silver Lady” and “Don’t Give Up on Us, Baby” (both 1977).

 I saw her do this in Vegas.
 Where’s my drink?

 Vegas is short for Las Vegas, the neon-lit mecca of casinos and resorts in the heart of the Nevada desert.

 Put her down, Jerry Lee.

-Jerry Lee Lewis is a musician known for such hits as “Great Balls of Fire,” and also for having married his 13-year-old cousin, Myra Gale Brown, in 1957, a scandal that almost ruined his career.
+Jerry Lee Lewis (1935-2022) was a musician known for such hits as “Great Balls of Fire,” and also for having married his 13-year-old cousin, Myra Gale Brown, in 1957, a scandal that almost ruined his career.
 Lewis was 22 at the time.
 The marriage lasted 13 years before ending in divorce.